MuhammadKhoshnaw/BasicMVIApp/README.md

 ## Entity

 Entities are business objects of the application.
 They encapsulate the most abstract information about our business rules that are less likely to change when something external changes.
-It is prefered to make our entities a simple data class that just encapsulates data and not behaviours.
+It is preferred to make our entities a simple data class that just encapsulates data and not behaviours.
 I.e it is preferred to not have functions in our entity class.

 For example in our entity, we have our [Movie](entity/src/main/java/com/khoshnaw/entity/Movie.kt) Class which have some movie properties.
 Those properties will not be changed if we change the navigation of our application. or added a filter for example.